erlang/corba/README.md

 README.md
 ```

-If you want to install the documentation into an existing OTP installation
+If you want to install the CORBA documentation to be a part of the OTP documentation installation.
-you first have to build the documentation in the OTP source tree used
+Install the `corba` applications docs into the OTP documentation installation directory
-for building.
-After that, you can install the `corba` applications docs directly
+either by using the `release_docs` target or the `install-docs` target.
-into the OTP installation either by using the `release_docs` target or the
+When using the `install-docs` target the `corba` installation will use the same installation
-`install-docs` target.
-When using the `install-docs` target the `corba`
+directory as configured in the OTP source tree.
-installation will use the same installation directory as configured in the
+Then you build the OTP documentation and install it into the same directory, the top index will
-OTP source tree.
+then include the corba documentation.

 ## Versions and tags